Educational Studies (Online) - MED

 Students claiming in-state residency must also submit a Proof of Residence form.
 This form is not required to complete your application, but you will need to submit it after you are offered admission or you will not be able to register for classes.

 Deadlines: Applications must be completed by the following deadlines in order to be reviewed for admission:

-- Summer: Priority consideration for applicats who submit application and supplemental materials by April 15
+- Special: Applications accepted on a Rolling basis between September - May, with priority consideration for applicants who submit application and supplemental materials by deadlines

 Campus: Online, Durham, and Manchester